Abhishek-kumar82078/docx-converter/README.md

 ### Some highlighted features of this project:-
 - Take a word document and the required format as input.
 - Convert that file into the required format among any of the three formats XML, text, or pdf.
-- Return the converted file with the same name as that of the input which can be visualized as well as downloaded
+- Return the converted file with the same name as that of the input which can be viewed as well as downloaded
-- Releases log messages for every action it start performing.
-Hence easy to debug anf fix the error when generated.
+- Releases log messages for every action it starts performing.
+Hence easy to debug and fix the error when generated.
 <br>
 This also make use of 3 modules - docx2txt==0.8, docx_util & docx2pdf.